-Treats stuffy or runny nose caused by hay fever and allergies.
+Treats symptoms of hay fever (allergic rhinitis).
 This medicine is a steroid.

 There may be other brand names for this medicine.